 DiagnosticsYour Health.
 Your Hospital

 Medical imaging is crucial in every medical setting and at all levels of health care.
 Effective decisions depend on correct diagnosis.
-Marina Del Rey Hospital aims to provide timely, rapid and exact diagnostics of a disease.
+Cedars-Sinai Marina del Rey Hospital aims to provide timely, rapid and exact diagnostics of a disease.
 Our team consists of the very best radiographers, ultrasonographers, echo physiologists, consultant radiologists, who, together with the administrative and clerical staff, work together for the common goal of providing excellent diagnostics for the commencement of not only symptomatic but also timely pathogenic therapy.

 High-Tech.
 High Standards